← All issues

 Water Reliability

 Diversify beyond a single import corridor.
 Stronger groundwater banking, modernized capture, support for Northern California storage.
-The board is also weighing a roughly $350 million Zone 7 commitment to the Delta Conveyance Project — the single largest reliability decision in front of us.
+The board will also steward Zone 7's estimated $443 million share of the Delta Conveyance Project through a series of funding votes, the single largest reliability question in front of us.

-Zone 7 imports 80 to 90 percent of its water from the State Water Project, traveling from Oroville Dam through the South Bay Aqueduct.
+Zone 7 imports about 80 percent of its water, on average, from the State Water Project, traveling from Oroville Dam through the South Bay Aqueduct.
 That is a single corridor exposed to earthquake, drought, and climate volatility.
 The 2024 collapse of the Los Vaqueros Reservoir expansion was a real setback.
 Reliability now depends on diversification.

 A diversified portfolio

-No water agency should depend on a single conveyance for 80 percent of its supply.
+No water agency should depend on a single conveyance for that large a share of its supply.
 Stronger groundwater banking, modernized stormwater capture, support for Northern California storage projects like Sites Reservoir, and a clear-eyed evaluation of regional desalination and potable reuse all belong in the mix.

 Use the basin we have

-The Livermore Valley Groundwater Basin already provides about 10 percent of annual supply, and Zone 7 holds roughly 198,000 acre-feet banked in Kern County as a reserve.
+The Livermore Valley Groundwater Basin provides roughly 10 to 20 percent of annual supply depending on year type, and Zone 7 holds roughly 198,000 acre-feet banked in Kern County as a reserve.
 As PFAS treatment expands and well capacity comes back online, the basin can carry more of the load and reduce dependence on a fragile import corridor.

 Capture what falls here